-- The top five (5) teams per conference will qualify for the Playoffs.
-Additional top-performing teams may qualify, based on the criteria below.
+- The top four (4) teams per conference will qualify for the Playoffs.
+In some cases additional top-performing teams may qualify, based on the criteria below.

 - Seeding for playoffs is based on performance during the regular season with all groups mixed together for the playoff bracket.

 - In the playoffs, the same rules and procedures as during the regular season will apply except for lower bracket match format.
 The upper bracket is best of five and the lower bracket is best of five with up to two matches per week

 - To determine the top performing regular season teams we rank the following criteria:

 - Match record (defined by total matches won - total matches lost)

 - Set differential, if applicable (defined by taking the total number of sets won - total number of sets lost).
 A set is defined as a single game or map within a match or series